howdyai/botkit/docs/howto/upgrade_05to06.md

 switches - one for Facebook, and one for Slack - which are now deprecated.

 As of version 0.6, incoming messages will only ever emit a single event.
-These button click events can will will now have the button payload value included as the `message.text` property, and can thus be treated like other types of user messages.
+These button click events can will now have the button payload value included as the `message.text` property, and can thus be treated like other types of user messages.

 ## For Facebook Messenger Bots: